vynthefluff/vynthefluff/README.md

-# Hiya, i'm vyn. also known as frapster :3
+# Hiya, i'm frapster, or you can call me Riley :3

 I've been interested in programming & development since **mid-late 2020**, starting off making mods for Minecraft and simple python scripts such as discord tools.
 Nowadays, I'm known for making mods in unity based games that utilise the mono runtime - primarily gorilla tag.